History of Vermont: Democratic dominance (1962–present)

 The demographics of the state had changed.
 In 1960, 25% of the population was born outside the state.
 Most of these immigrants were from Democratic states and brought their voting inclinations with them.
 Anticipating this change, the Republicans conducted a massive free-for-all in 1958, the last good chance many of them saw to capture a congressional seat.
 They were wrong.
 Democrat William H. Meyer won, the first from his party in 102 years.
+In 1962, Philip Hoff was elected Governor, the first Democrat since before the Civil War.

 While the climate had changed, the legislature had not.
 With one representative per town and two senators per county, the rural areas dominated and set the agenda much to the frustration of urban areas, particularly Chittenden County.
 In 1964, the US Supreme Court forced "one-man, one-vote" redistricting on Vermont, giving cities an equitable share of votes in both houses.

 Unlike yesteryear, no party nominee can be assured of election.
 The unwritten "two term" rule has been jettisoned.
 Governors usually serve as long as they can, not being able to guarantee that their policies will be continued after they leave office.
-Vermonters have alternated parties in the Governor's office since 1962.
-Democratic governors have served longer.
+The List of governors of Vermont shows that since 1962, every outgoing governor has been succeeded by a governor of the other party.